ed-rw/technical_writing/software_org_rubric/software_org_rubric.md

 structure and technical architecture are inclined to display.

-Building any piece of software is a learning process in which highly specific information is acquired by the team writing the software.It is difficult, if not impossible, to effectively or efficiently hand-off this knowledge.
+Building any piece of software is a learning process in which highly specific information is acquired by the team writing the software.
+It is difficult, if not impossible, to effectively or efficiently hand-off this knowledge.
 Teams and the work they do should be structured around keeping that learned information with the software over the course of that software's lifetime.
-The best way to do this is to organize teams around software products that they build, maintain, and operate.
+The best way to do this is to organize teams around software products that the team builds, maintains, and operates.

 Companies that excel at team organization are going to have clear lines of ownership between teams and departments, and enable autonomy at the right